TundraSoft/TundraLibs/events/README.md

 # Events

-A simple class with which any class can start emitting events.
-Supports both Typed and untyped events.
+Provides the ability to "emit" to events in a class.
+Supports both strongly typed and untyped events.

+Supports both synchronus and asynchronus event emitting.

 ## Usage